so2turk/basic-toolbox/README.md

 # basic-toolbox
-Collection of basic tools for JS
+Collection of basic tools for JS.

 This is a work in progress.
 New features will be available soon.
 Feel free to contribute.

 INSTALL